httpwg/http-extensions/draft-thomson-http-encryption.md

 the P-256 curve [FIPS186].
 The content body is shown here encoded in URL-safe base64 for presentation reasons only.

-The receiver (in this case, the HTTP client) uses the key identified by the string "dhkey" and the sender (the server) uses a key pair for which the public share is included in the "dh" parameter above.
+The receiver (in this case, the HTTP client) uses a key pair that is identified by the string "dhkey" and the sender (the server) uses a key pair for which the public share is included in the "dh" parameter above.
 The keys shown below use uncompressed points [X.692] encoded using URL-safe base64.
 Line wrapping is added for presentation purposes only.